benfolsom/LW_integrator/README.md

 ``examples/validation/testbed_ui.py``; instantiate ``IntegratorTestbedApp`` to embed the UI in your own notebook or lab book without copying code cells.

+> **Note:** The interactive notebooks are tested and supported in JupyterLab
+> and the classic Jupyter Notebook or Jupyter Lab interface.
+The VS Code notebook editor is
+> known to trigger duplicate plot rendering.

 The ``tests/`` directory contains deterministic Pytest suites that ensure physics parity across configurations: